Stiffstream/so5_tricky_thread_pool_disp_en/README.md

 # What is it?

 This is a demo of the creation of own thread_pool dispatcher for SObjectizer-5.6.
 This dispatcher uses own demands sheduling policy.
+The full description of this example can be found [here](https://bitbucket.org/sobjectizerteam/sobjectizer/wiki/so-5.6-docs/tutorials/tricky_thread_pool_disp/intro).

 There are two examples inside the repository: